Learn how to manage global and local risk management plans (RMPs).

 Create Local RMP Data from a Core RMP

-To create Local RMP record data from a Core RMP:
+To create Local RMP data from a Core RMP:

 - Navigate to Risk Management > Local RMPs > [Local RMP].